-We found that students who smoke are 4.5 times more likely to experience stress related to neglect and 4.7 times more likely to experience stress due to negative reactions on social media.
+We found that students who smoke are more likely to experience stress related to neglect and stress due to negative reactions on social media.
 This finding is also supported by another cross-sectional study in over 1000 undergraduate students using the Depression, Anxiety, and Stress Scale (DASS-21), which indicated that those who smoked had higher odds of stress compared to non-smokers [4].

-Our study results indicate that social media use before bedtime can lead to stress and anxiety, especially when the usage exceeds one hour before sleeping.
+Our study results indicate that social media use before bedtime can relate to stress, especially when the usage exceeds one hour before sleeping.
 Using social media before sleep reduces sleep quality and increases stress levels the following day [5].
 Furthermore, exposure to information on social media, particularly when comparing oneself to others, can lead to dissatisfaction and anxiety, resulting in heightened stress.
-Excessive time spent on social media can create a sense of pressure and distraction, increasing anxiety levels.
+Excessive time spent on social media can create a sense of pressure and distraction, increasing stress levels.
 Previous research also suggests that reducing social media use and engaging in positive activities can help reduce stress.